dof-dss/nics-ea-principles/source/documentation/index.md

 # Enterprise Architecture Principles

 Principles are basically high-level definitions of fundamental values that guide both business and technology decisions, serving as the basis for architecture development, policies, and standards.
-Each architecture principle must focus mainly on business goals and the implications for the [Northern Ireland Civil Service (NICS)](#definitions).
+Each architecture principle must focus mainly on business goals and the implications for the [Northern Ireland Civil Service](#definitions).

-This document is based on and contains extracts from the [NICS Enterprise Architecture Principles](https://www.finance-ni.gov.uk/publications/nics-enterprise-architecture-principles-itda).
+The information presented here is based on and contains extracts from the [NICS Enterprise Architecture Principles](https://www.finance-ni.gov.uk/publications/nics-enterprise-architecture-principles-itda) document.

 ## Categories of principles